 European Chafer Beetle

 Because this invasive species reproduces rapidly and feeds on the roots of all kinds of plants, including grass and turf used for lawns, it has become a serious pest in Vancouver and area.
+Health Bylaw No. 9535 prohibits the use of neonicotinoid pesticides, such as Merit or Arena, to combat European Chafer beetles.

-Why European chafer beetles are a nuisance
+Why European Chafer beetles are a nuisance

 They are a nuisance because the grubs feed on the roots of all kinds of different plants, including turf and grass, destroying the plants.
 Their life cycle is only one year long, which means that their population rapidly increases.